 Techniques Used in Treating Shoulder Bursitis With Massage Therapy

-In addition to these more traditional massage techniques, other modalities such as therapeutic stretching, myofascial release, cupping, heat/cold therapy, and hydrotherapy/aquatic therapy may also be used depending on your individual needs and preferences as well as those of your therapist.
-No matter what type of technique(s) you choose, it is important that your therapist takes time to assess your condition before beginning treatment so they can tailor their approach accordingly.
+In addition to these more traditional massage techniques, other modalities such as therapeutic stretching, myofascial release, cupping, heat/cold treatments, and hydrotherapy/aquatic treatments may also be used depending on your individual needs and preferences as well as those of your registered massage therapist.
+No matter what type of technique(s) you choose, it is important that your massage therapist takes time to assess your condition before beginning treatment so they can tailor their approach accordingly.
 This will ensure that you get the most benefit from your sessions while avoiding any unnecessary risk of injury or further aggravation of the condition.

-Massage therapy has been found to be an effective treatment for shoulder bursitis in both acute and chronic cases alike.
-Through a variety of techniques such as gentle Swedish strokes (effleurage), kneading (petrissage), cross-fiber friction, trigger point therapy, therapeutic stretching, myofascial release, cupping, heat/cold therapy and hydrotherapy/aquatic therapy; massage therapists can provide relief from pain while reducing inflammation and improving overall function in the affected area.
+Massage has been found to be an effective treatment for shoulder bursitis in both acute and chronic cases alike.
+Through a variety of techniques such as gentle Swedish strokes (effleurage), kneading (petrissage), cross-fiber friction, trigger point massage, therapeutic stretching, myofascial release, cupping, heat/cold treatments and hydrotherapy/aquatic treatments; massage therapists can provide relief from pain while reducing inflammation and improving overall function in the affected area.
 If you are suffering from shoulder bursitis consider talking with a qualified massage therapist about how they may be able to help manage your symptoms so you can get back on track.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Natalie Yeo, RMT, or another registered massage therapist in Waterloo or Kitchener at CARESPACE Health+Wellness.
 We are happy to listen and are here to help!